thh32/Lipase_reclassification/README.md

-# Lipase_reclassification
+# A proposed update for the classification and description of bacterial lipolytic enzymes

-A proposed update for the classification and description of bacterial lipolytic enzymes
+This is a repository for the deposit and classification of lipolytic enzymes